mercadopago/sdk-php/README.md

 Here you can check eg. data structures for each parameter used by the SDK for each class.

-## 🌟 Getting Started with payment data collected in your own website forms
+## 🌟 Getting Started with payment via your own website forms

 Simple usage looks like: